 Tracker mortgages are a type of variable rate mortgage.
 Here’s how they compare to discounted mortgages and standard variable rate mortgages (both also variable rate mortgages) and fixed rate mortgages.

-Type of mortgage | How it works |
+| Type of mortgage | How it works |

-Tracker mortgages | The rate you’ll pay will go up and down in line with the base rate.
+| Tracker mortgages | The rate you’ll pay will go up and down in line with the base rate.
 So if the Bank of England cuts interest rates, your mortgage payments will go down.
 But if it hikes interest rates, your mortgage payments will go up. |

-Discounted variable rate mortgages | Discounted variable rate mortgages track under the lender’s standard variable rate.
+| Discounted variable rate mortgages | Discounted variable rate mortgages are set below the lender’s standard variable rate.
 So your rate may go up or down, depending on any changes the lender makes to its standard variable rate. |

-Standard variable rate | Your lender sets the amount you pay.
-If the base rate changes the lender can decide whether to pass on any or all of the increase/ decrease.
+| Standard variable rate | Your lender sets the amount you pay.
+If the base rate changes the lender can decide whether to pass on any or all of the increase/decrease.
 These mortgages can be extremely expensive. |

-Fixed rate mortgage | You’ll pay a fixed rate during your initial term, usually 2-5 years.
+| Fixed rate mortgage | You’ll pay a fixed rate during your initial term, usually 2-5 years.
 So you won’t pay more on your monthly mortgage payments if interest rates increase, but you won’t pay less if they fall either. |

 This depends on the tracker mortgage deal you choose.
 Some will charge you an ‘early repayment charge’ if you want to repay the mortgage or switch to a different deal during the initial term.
 Read our guide Early repayment charges and how to avoid them.